markgordon22/Dublin-slang/README.md

 * The sole image used for the site was a hero image on the home page of a leprachaun with a pint of beer.
 Once the user accesses home page and begins their journey through the site they will see the image.
 Image of the leprachaun was used as it fits one of the stereotypes that leprachauns exist.
-Image of the leprachaun evokes the feeling of Ireland to the user that can not be carried out with plain text.
+Image of the leprachaun evokes the feeling of Ireland instantly to the user that can not be carried out with plain text.
 Click [here](https://github.com/markgordon22/irish-slang/blob/master/static/img/leprachaunimage.jpg) to see the image.

 ## Wireframes